WordPress 5.2 – What’s New

 PHP Error Protection

-In its original schedule, WordPress 5.1 was supposed to introduce a feature with the name “fatal error protection”.
+In its original schedule, WordPress 5.1 had a plan to introduce a feature with the name “fatal error protection”.
 This feature would be to protect everyone from the white screen of death while PHP updates are running.
-Nevertheless, because of some critical flaws, the feature was postponed and is now included in WordPress version 5.2.
+Nevertheless, because of some critical flaws, they have included the feature in WordPress version 5.2.

 With such protection, WordPress would recognize fatal errors and pause all offending plugins and themes in the WP dashboard in order for people to still be able to log into their site’s backend and fix the problem.
 This is a really good new feature, especially for those less-savvy users out there.
-We wish that such feature was added in a previous version, but of course, we are excited about it.
+We wish that such a feature took part in a previous version, but of course, we are excited about it.

-With that said, we have to mention that it’s still recommended for everyone to implement the staging environment when testing out PHP’s new versions.
+With that said, we have to mention that we still recommend for everyone to implement the staging environment when testing out PHP’s new versions.

 In case you experience issues while you upgrade your site’s PHP version, the front end is supposed to look like the image below.
 Not to panic, you may still log into the backend and fix the issue.